jt1402/Projects/README.md

 # Frontend-Porjects
-All of the projects were remade by myself.
+All of the projects were made/remade by myself.

 ## Sites:
 * Pods